kkots/ggxrd_hitbox_overlay_2211/README.md

 freezeGameToggle =

 ; A keyboard shortcut to play the game in slow motion.
-; Please specify by how many times to slow the game down in "slowmoTimes".
+; Please specify the FPS of the Slow-mo mode in "slowmoFps".
-; In the UI, this mode can also be toggled using 'UI - Hitboxes - Slow-Mo Mode' checkbox. slowmoGameToggle =
+; In the UI, this mode can also be toggled using 'UI - Hitboxes - Slow-Mo Mode' checkbox.
+; Slow-mo mode only works in Training Mode.

+slowmoGameToggle =

 ; A keyboard shortcut.
 Only works while the game is frozen using "freezeGameToggle".